 If your parents are living overseas, you're considered a California resident if you're a minor and have been living under the direct care and control of a California resident for at least two years prior to the application cycle deadline, or if your parents have maintained their California residency during their absence from the state.

 All married students, regardless of their age, and all unmarried students 18 or older, must establish their own residency.
 If you'll be 18 on or before the application cycle deadline, you must have lived in California for at least one year immediately before this date to be considered a California resident.
 You also must be in the United States legally and be able to establish U.S. residency based on your status with the U.S. Immigration and Naturalization Service.

-	Q. How do I notify the Financial Aid Office of special circumstances that I would like considered with my financial aid application?
+Q. How do I notify LMU Financial Aid of special circumstances that I would like considered with my financial aid application?